simonhauck/gradle-release-plugin/README.md

         run: ./gradlew release -PenablePush=true -PreleaseVersion=${{ github.event.inputs.release-version }} -PpostReleaseVersion=${{ github.event.inputs.post-release-version }} --no-daemon
 ```

-To do something with the release add another workflow file that is triggered with a tag is pushed.
+To do something with the release add another workflow file that is triggered when a tag is pushed.

 ```yaml
 # .github/workflows/on-release-tag.yml